-With an innate understanding of the value of teamwork, it's always ready to take its place in the chain of command either as leader or as simply a member of the pack.
-When a wolf decides to innovate, it makes sure that it has the backing of a capable team.
-The wolf is clear-headed and strong-minded, always willing to compromise in the interests of getting a job done.
+With an innate understanding of the value of teamwork, it’s always ready to take its place in the chain of command either as leader or as simply a member of the pack.
+When a wolf decides to innovate, it makes sure that it has the backing of a capable team, for the wolf is clear-headed and strong-minded, and always willing to compromise in the interests of getting a job done.

 The Wolf Personality's Career